Table of Contents

 |

-General Requirements for All Post-Study Work Permits
+Requirements for Post-Study Work Permits

 Regardless of the specific post-study work permit, you are applying for; there are common requirements that you must meet: